Downton Abbey Exhibition Set to Open at Biltmore

 An immersive exhibition featuring set recreations, costumes and exclusive multimedia from the show Downton Abbey will open at Biltmore in late fall 2019!
 This exhibition gives you the chance to step inside the world of the global television phenomenon and the highly anticipated feature film (coming to theaters Sept.
 20, 2019).

-Downton Abbey: The Exhibition opens at Biltmore November 8, 2019 and runs through April 7, 2020.
+Downton Abbey: The Exhibition opens at Biltmore November 8, 2019 and ran through April 7, 2020.
+However, due to Coronavirus closures, Biltmore has extended the exhibition to September 7, 2020.

 You may remember Biltmore hosting a Downton Abbey costume exhibition several years ago.
 But, this new exhibition is a different experience entirely.
 This immersive exhibition is produced by NBCUniversal International Studios and Imagine Exhibitions, and is on a national tour.
 Biltmore is the exhibition's fourth stop.